-Students not providing basic competency evidence by the 75th transcripted credit hour will be required to change their educational major.
-Students who wish to continue to pursue a baccalaureate degree in education can pursue a non-license option: ECMI, K-6 w/minor (non-license), and K-6 MI (non-license).
+Students not providing basic competency evidence by the completion of 75 credit hours will be required to change their educational major.

+Students who wish to continue to pursue a baccalaureate degree in education can pursue a non-license option: ECMI and K-6 MI (non-license).
 Non-license options require remediation in areas of deficiency in basic competencies.

-Field, Practica, and Student Teaching
+Clinical Experiences, Field, Practicum, and Student Teaching

-The Teacher Education Program includes numerous opportunities for teacher candidates to gain valuable hands-on teaching experience through a series of supervised field experiences, practica, and student teaching.
+The Teacher Education Program includes numerous opportunities for teacher candidates to gain valuable hands-on teaching experience through a series of supervised clinical experiences: field, practicum, and student teaching.
 The Field & Student Teaching Placement Coordinator secures all placements for teacher candidates.
 Teacher candidates do not arrange placements and are expected to adhere to the Placement Policies of the Education Department.
-To facilitate adequate supervision, all field experiences, practica, and student teaching must be completed within a 200-mile radius of SMWC.
-Exceptions to this distance cannot be made.
+To facilitate adequate supervision, all clinical experiences (field, practicum, and student teaching) must be completed within a 200-mile radius of SMWC.
 Teacher candidates are responsible for arranging transportation to the placement site.
-Students must return to campus during set registration dates to make arrangements with Field & Student Teaching Placement Coordinator, college advisor, and college supervisor to enroll through the Woods Online Office in any clinical experience.

 The Saint Mary-of-the-Woods College Education Department is committed to both the students of the College and the students and teachers of our partnering schools and agencies.
-It is our responsibility to ensure that field placements, practica, and student teaching experiences are mutually beneficial to SMWC students and the teachers and students of the schools and or agencies in which they take place.
-For these reasons, the faculty of the SMWC Education Department reserves the right to deny a field, practicum, and/or student teaching placement; change a field, practicum, and/or student teaching placement; and/or student teaching placement; and/or student teaching placement; and/or cancel a field, practicum, and or student teaching placement for the reasons of health, safety, and or professional behaviors.
+It is our responsibility to ensure that clinical experiences (field, practicum, and student teaching) are mutually beneficial to SMWC students and the teachers and students of the schools and or agencies in which they take place.
+For these reasons, the faculty of the SMWC Education Department reserves the right to deny a clinical experience: field, practicum, and/or student teaching placement; change a clinical experience: field, practicum, and/or student teaching placement; remove or withdraw a student from a field, practicum, and/or student teaching placement; and/or cancel a field, practicum, and or student teaching placement for the reasons of health, safety, and/or professional behaviors.